gich2009/phase-1-week-1-code-challenge/challenge2/README.md

 # Speed Detector (Toy Problem)

 This program is designed to run on a web browser and takes the speed of a car as input.
 It determines whether the driver is speeding, and if the speed is less than 70 km/h, it displays "Ok" on the browser screen.
 Otherwise, it calculates the number of demerit points the driver should receive based on how much they exceeded the speed limit.
+If a driver exceeds a threshold of 12 demerit points, their license is suspended.

 ## Getting Started